Canada: Merger Control

 What remedies are available?

 In the case of a proposed merger, the tribunal has authority under the Act to order the merging parties or any other person not to proceed with all or part of the proposed merger and to prohibit any act or matter that is necessary to ensure that the merger does not result in an SPLC, should all or a part of the merger proceed.
 In the case of a completed merger, the tribunal may order dissolution of the merger or direct the disposition of designated assets or shares.
-As discussed below, the Commissioner is currently seeking, among other remedies, dissolution of a completed merger that was not subject to mandatory pre-merger notification.

-The Commissioner has negotiated and obtained a broad range of remedies to address expected competitive harm through consent agreements including structural remedies (generally asset divestitures) and quasi-structural remedies (such as licensing of intellectual property rights, non-discriminatory access to facilities or supply).
+The Commissioner has negotiated and obtained a broad range of remedies to address expected competitive harm through consent agreements including structural remedies (generally asset divestitures) and quasi-structural or behavioural remedies (such as licensing of intellectual property rights, non-discriminatory access to facilities or supply).